dddrrreee/cs240lx-23spr/labs/1-mailboxes/README.md

   <img src="images/msg-format.png" width="550" />
 </p>

-For our get serial message the words in the message will be as followed:
+For our "get serial" message we'll need a 8 word message (calculated below) where each word in the message `msg` will be as follows:

   - `msg[0] = 4*8`: The first 32-bit word in the message contains the
      size of tte message in bytes.
 For us: as you'll see the